Public Open House Update

-Saanich Parks together with Don Mann Excavating are hosting a Public Open House on February 7th to learn more about the decommissioning project for the dam at Beckwith Park.
+On Tuesday February 7, 2003, Saanich Parks together with Don Mann Excavating hosted a Public Open House and presented information about the decommissioning project for the dam at Beckwith Park.

 Water License Removal